Zichang23/BayesianCardiology/README.md

 ### 2. Data Exploration and Visualization

-2.1 Summary Statistics
+Summary Statistics

-2.2 Relative Risk
+Relative Risk

-2.3 Scatterplot of the relationship between factors and standardized mortality rate

-2.4 Map of the average standardized mortality rate of heart disease from 2011 to 2020
+Map of the average standardized mortality rate of heart disease from 2011 to 2020

 <img src="docs/map.png" width="300" />